espruino/Espruino/targets/esp8266/docs/05-User_Guide.md

 ----

-##ESP8266WiFi.beAccessPoint
+##wifi.createAP

 Become an access point.

-`ESP8266WiFi.beAccessPoint(ssid [,password])`
+`ESP8266WiFi.beAccessPoint(ssid [,password] [,options] [,callback])`

 Become an access point for the network supplied by `ssid` with a password of `password`.
-If no password is supplied, then the access point is considered open and be connected to by a station that need not supply a password.
+If no password is supplied or is null, then the access point is considered open and be connected to by a station that need not supply a password.
 If a password is supplied, it must be at least eight characters in size.

+The `options` allows us to supply options.
+None are currently defined.

+The `callback` is a a function with the following signature:

+    callback(err)

+The `err` parameter is an object with properties of `errorCode` and `errorMessage`.

 ----